hierror/2248/README.md

 # 2248

 A game developed in C with the graphical library [Allegro5](https://liballeg.org/).
+This project was developed in my first semester in the Universidade Federal de Santa Maria where I study IT.

 ![](assets/img/2248.gif)